rasch/containers/isync/README.md

 mrep 27
 ```

-The [`mblaze` utilities are all exposed][34] for access outside of the
+The `mblaze` utilities are all exposed for access outside of the container for
-container for convenience.
-Since these utilities are run in a container, a
+convenience.
+Since these utilities are run in a container, a pipeline of
-pipeline of commands can spawn several containers.
-This can be a bit slow and
+commands can spawn several containers, which can be a bit slow.
+A script,
-also a little buggy.
-The scripts that expose the utilities do a fairly decent
-job of mitigating discrepencies between the `mblaze` manual and how they run in
-containers.
-The main exception is `minc`.
-Since it doesn't accept stdin, `xargs`
-must be used to pass stdin as arguments.
-This does not work at all in the
-container pipeline.
-To work around this limitation the `minc` script included
-here modifies the entrypoint to run `xargs minc` in the container when stdin is
-detected.

-A script, `mblaze`, is included that launches an interactive shell with the
+`mblaze`, is included that launches an interactive shell with the current
-current working directory set to the mail directory.
-This is useful when
+working directory set to the mail directory.
+This is useful when processing a
-processing a lot of mail (because it's a bit faster and caches the gpg
+lot of mail (because it's a bit faster and caches the gpg password).
+The
-password).

-The `mblaze` script can also be used to pass the entire pipeline into the
+`mblaze` script can also be used to pass the entire pipeline into the container.
-container.
-This is useful because it doesn't spawn a new container for every
+This is useful because it doesn't spawn a new container for every command in the
-command in the pipeline.
+pipeline.

 ```sh
 mblaze -c 'mlist gmail/Inbox | mthread -r -S local/Sent | mseq -S | mscan'